Your co-worker is expecting. Everyone is buzzing about a baby shower. You’re in charge of arranging the perfect party.

 - Are there rules that allow office events?

 If you answered yes to these questions, then a work baby shower is a great idea!

 Now let’s consider colleagues who think that the office isn’t the right atmosphere for this event.
 They may feel that baby showers are personal celebrations that should be hosted by family and friends.
 Even if you disagree with this opinion, you should take it into account as you consider the baby shower.

 A great alternative to an office baby shower is a virtual one, as these offer maximum flexibility.
 You can celebrate with in-office employees, as well as those working remotely.
 You can schedule the event for any time, any day, and everyone can be included.
 Overall, virtual showers are a simple, low-pressure way to say congratulations.

 Have a Virtual Baby Shower to Accommodate Everyone

-When it comes to hosting a virtual event, WebBabyShower makes your job easy by providing invitations, a customizable website, games, and more.
-You’ll love all the options offered on our platform.
+WebBabyShower makes setting up your virtual baby shower quick and easy by providing invitations, a customizable website, games, and more.
+You’ll love all the options offered!

 Throw a Virtual Baby Shower so Everyone Can Celebrate!